 A quick and simple adjustment on the new Revolt lets you fine tune your bike for the way you ride.
 A two-position flip chip located on the rear dropout changes the wheelbase, along with rear-wheel tire clearance, so you can get the best performance out of the bike depending on the terrain and your riding style.

 HOW DOES IT WORK?

 You’ll find a flip chip on each side of the rear dropout that can be set to a long or short position.
 The integrated system consists of eccentric, offset hardware that can be easily loosened, removed and flipped to the long or short setting using a 5mm hex wrench.

 - Short Position: When the flip chip is in the short position, the wheelbase is shorter (1026mm on a medium frame).
-In this position, you have clearance for tyres up to 42mm.
+In this position, you have clearance for tires up to 42mm.

 HOW DOES IT CHANGE MY RIDE EXPERIENCE?

 Long Position: The long position extends the wheelbase, which adds stability for more rugged gravel and dirt.
-And with added rear tyre clearance (up to 53mm), it allows you to choose high-volume tyres for added traction and control.
+And with added rear tire clearance (up to 53mm), it allows you to choose high-volume tires for added traction and control.
 The long position is a great choice for rides and routes that might include fast, loose descents and tricky off-road climbs.